mh-mukul/quadsearch/README.md

 docker-compose up -d --build
 ```

 This will start the application in a detached mode.
-You can then access the application at `http://localhost:8001` or the port you specified by DOCKER_PORT in the .env file.
+You can then access the backend at `http://localhost:8001` or the port you specified by DOCKER_PORT in the .env file and Qdrant at `http://localhost:6333`.

 To stop the Docker container, run the following command: